 Contingent Hire (Extra Hire) employees who work on a holiday, as provided in the section 3.7.1 holiday list of Independence Day through Memorial Day only, shall be paid time and a half (1-1/2) in overtime pay for hours worked on the holiday.
-A holiday is limited to 7.5 or 8.0 hours, dependent on the employee's job class.
 There shall be no other holiday compensation for Contingent Hire (Extra Hire) employees who work a holiday.